TeehanLax/node-carrot2/README.md

 	var dcs = new carrot2.DocumentClusteringServer();

-The server handles search result object's:
+Create a search result object and populate it with documents (containing a title, url, and snippet):

 	var sr = new carrot2.SearchResult();
 	sr.addDocument("Title", "http://www.site.com/", "This is a snippet.");